 - Next-gen PKI Protocol – the foundational layer to create and manage decentralized IDs and their digital keys

-- Auth for the management of human digital IDs
+- Auth for the management of human digital identities

-- Keyhub for the management of machine digital IDs
+- Keyhub for the management of machine digital identities

 The way we handle digital identities doesn't cut it anymore.
-Archaic and complex ID management practices led to 2B breached records in 2018.
-The average data breach now costs $3.86M per company and $148 per lost or stolen record.
-The number of online identities is growing at an exponential rate and persisting with these archaic and complex ID management practices will have drastic consequences.
+Archaic and complex IAM practices led to 2B breached records in 2018.
+The average data breach now costs $3.86M per company and $148 per lost or stolen identity record.
+The number of online identities is growing at an exponential rate and persisting with these archaic and complex IAM practices will have drastic consequences.

 Given the challenges, it’s no surprise that the demand for blockchain-powered IAM solutions has been growing.
 Indeed, blockchain technology provides a number of characteristics that are perfectly suited for the future IAM needs such as built-in transparency, censorship resistance and widespread availability via a distributed network of nodes.